Health Disparities in Lupus

 - Upstream factors are structural determinants such as social and political policies, income, racism and social exclusion and isolation.

-- Midstream factors on social determinants such as access to quality education, healthcare, economic stability, employment and livable housing conditions.
+- Midstream factors are social determinants such as access to quality education, healthcare, economic stability, employment and livable housing conditions.

 - Downstream factors are behaviors and genetics/epigenetics that are likely impacted by upstream determinants of health.